kkgagno/k8screate/Readme.md

 NGINX - Load balancer software, in this case NGINX is used for the loadbalancer / endpoint for Kubernetes control planes.

+Semaphore - Interface setup on devbox for Ansible Runs.
+Using along with github repos using keys.

 ---